InquisitorJax/Training/Projects/Project2.md

 The application should be tested on multiple browsers on different devices.
 This includes firefox, chrome on desktop.
 Test the application on atleast one mobile device.
+The application layout must be responsive and work perfectly on all devices as present in chrome dev tools.

+Hint: you will need to use media queries.

 Please note that this project must also be added to github please.